 Voluntary retirement is a characterization of the injured worker’s status at the time of their application for benefits.
-This definition is used by the Department and Self Insured to deny time loss and pension benefits to workers who in their opinion are not sufficiently attached to the workforce.
+This artificial status is used by the Department of Labor and Industries and Self Insured employers to deny time loss and pension benefits to workers who in their opinion are not sufficiently attached to the workforce.

 - What is voluntarily retirement?
 The worker is considered voluntarily retired by L&I if both of the following conditions are met: